 Orion’s AstroView 90 is the last decent inexpensive refractor that they seem to sell.
 Almost every other non-premium refractor Orion offers nowadays is plastic, cheaply-made garbage, so I suspect the AstroView 90 may soon be phased out and replaced with a new, lower-quality scope.
 But in the meantime, it’s a pretty nice instrument.
-Let’s do a deep review of Astroview 90 EQ Refractor now.

 The AstroView 90 is a 90mm f/10.1 achromatic doublet, using crown and flint glass in the standard Fraunhofer configuration.
 As a result of the f/10.1 focal ratio, it does have some easily visible chromatic aberration, but not enough to impact the sharpness of the views by a measurable amount.

 The optics in the AstroView 90 are exceptionally good – a cut above a lot of the cheap achromatic refractors.
 I have been impressed by the views through these scopes.
 The AstroView 90 is also well-baffled and has decent interior paint, along with an ample-length dew shield.
 Stray light and glare are not issues.

 The focuser on the AstroView 90 is a 1.25” rack and pinion unit made largely of metal, but with plastic knobs.
 I don’t like these knobs because they kind of dig into your fingers, but they continue to persist on a lot of scopes for whatever reason.
 The OTA has absolutely zero plastic parts besides these knobs.